Pareder/webrtc/speech/speech.md

     Basic RTP does not have any built-in security mechanisms, and thus places no protections of the confidentiality of transmitted data.
 External mechanisms are instead relied on to provide encryption.
 In fact, the use of unencrypted RTP is explicitly forbidden by the WebRTC specification.

     WebRTC utilises SRTP for the encryption of media streams, rather than DTLS.
 This is because SRTP is a lighter-weight option than DTLS.
 The specification requires that any compliant WebRTC implementation support RTP/SAVPF (which is built on top of RTP/SAVP).
 However, the actual SRTP key exchange is initially performed end-to-end with DTLS-SRTP, allowing for the detection of any MiTM attacks.

+    **DTLS over TURN**

+    The default option for all WebRTC communication is direct P2P communication between two browsers, aided with signalling servers during the setup phase.
+P2P encryption is relatively easy to envisage and setup, but in the case of failure WebRTC setup falls back to communication via a TURN server (if available).
+During TURN communication the media can suffer a loss of quality and increased latency, but it allows an "if all else fails" scenario to permit WebRTC application to work even under challenging circumstances.
+We must also consider encrypted communication under TURN's alternative communication structure.

+    It is known that regardless of communication method, the sent data is encrypted at the end points.
+A TURN server's purpose is simply the relay of WebRTC data between parties in a call, and will only parse the UDP layer of a WebRTC packet for routing purposes.
+Servers will not decode the application data layer in order to route packets, and therefore we know that they do not (and cannot) touch the DTLS encryption.

+    Resultantly, the protections put in place through encryption are therefore not compromised during WebRTC communication over TURN, and the server cannot understand or modify information that peers send to each other.

 ### adapter.js